theslayercarry/Dataquest-Projects/README.md

 # Dataquest Projects

-A collection of my Dataquest data analysis and data science projects.
+A collection of data analysis and data science projects completed as part of the Dataquest learning path.

 ## Projects: